-Vector Exercises
+Vector Exercises¶

-Exercise 1: Favorite Numbers
+Exercise 1: Favorite Numbers¶

-3. How many numbers did you put in your vector?
-Find out using the length function!
+meanfunction to find out the average of your favorite numbers.How many numbers did you put in your vector?
+Find out using the

-4. Create a vector will all the numbers from 1-10 without typing out all the numbers from 1 to 10.
+lengthfunction!Create a vector will all the numbers from 1-10 without typing out all the numbers from 1 to 10.

-5. Now double all the values of first_ten in one operation.
+Now double all the values of

-6. Now create a new variable by adding first_ten to itself.
+first_tenin one operation.Now create a new variable by adding

-Exercise 2: Subsetting Your Favorites
+Exercise 2: Subsetting Your Favorites¶

 Now suppose you only want the big values of my_favorite_numbers.

-1. First, let’s make a vector of true/false logical vectors.
-Create a logical vector that is true if the number is greater than 5 called big.
-If you look at big, do the values make sense?
+First, let’s make a vector of true/false logical vectors.
+Create a logical vector that is true if the number is greater than

-4. Now, if you used more than one line to do number 3, try and do it in one line of code.
+my_favorite_numbersthat are bigger than the average ofmy_favorite_numbers.
+(Hint: you’ll need to use a function we’ve seen.)Now, if you used more than one line to do number 3, try and do it in one line of code.

 Here’s the deal with programming: the only way to learn to program is to wrestle with solving your own problems.
 The best way to learn is to do so actively – if you just look at answers as soon as you get stuck, your process is more passive.
 You may feel like you’re learning more, but research shows that that’s an illusion – students who learn passively think they’re learning more than they are (a summary of work in this area is here).